nicolettee/UA-Work/Exercises/Exercise22/ReadMe.md

 ## Part 1 - Media Gallery Images

 The floats and widths have been removed.
-Add flexbox to make them behave like they do in the Dekstop First exercise from Exercise 21.
+Add flexbox to make them behave like they do in the Desktop First exercise from Exercise 21.
 Final result will look and behave like this: [Flex Gallery](https://worthyd.github.io/dummy-sites/flex-gallery/).

 ## Part 2 - The main menu